 It can also be very helpful to have set rituals whether their schedule changes or not.
 Again, rituals and routines make it so the child knows what to expect and they feel comfortable in the predictability.
 One important ritual in our house is the bed time routine.
 We do the same thing in the same order every single night.

 Breakfast can be a good place for routine and ritual as well.
 Even if it’s just the same person grabbing breakfast bars for everyone as you run out the door.
 It helps to set the tone for the day and gives the calm of predictability to a time of day that can be hectic on the best days.
+If you want to learn more about routines check out my post How to Establish Successful Routines for your ADHD child.

 Boundary setting is always an ongoing process, especially until our children are at a developmental stage where they can begin practicing impulse control.
 The important thing is to continue to be consistent with setting and maintaining boundaries.
 Even when it seems like it will never click, keep at it!